ShixiangWang/gcap/README.md

 The goal of **gcap** is to provide a end-to-end pipeline for predicting circular amplicon (ecDNA) in gene level on WES data.

-The input of **gcap** is bam files and output is a data table with features and prediction result.
+The input of **gcap** is bam files or allele specific copy number data and output is a data table with features and prediction result.

 ## Installation